New Deal coalition: Legacy

-The European ethnic groups came of age after the 1960s.
-Ronald Reagan pulled many of the working-class social conservatives into the Republican party as Reagan Democrats.
-Many middle-class ethnic minorities saw the Democratic party as a working class party, and preferred the GOP as the middle class party.
+Of the European immigrants came of age after the 1960s, Ronald Reagan pulled many of the working-class social conservatives into the Republican party as Reagan Democrats.
+Many middle-class ethnic minorities saw the Democratic Party as a working class party, and preferred the GOP as the middle class party.
 In addition, while many supported the 1964 Civil Rights Act, they were generally opposed to racial integration, and also supported the Republican stance against rising urban crime.
 However, the Jewish community has continued to vote largely Democratic: 74% voted for the Democratic presidential candidate in 2004, 78% in 2008, and 69% in 2012.

 African Americans grew stronger in their Democratic loyalties and in their numbers.
 From the 1930s into the 1960s, black voters in the North began trending Democrat, while those in the South were largely disenfranchised.
 Following the Civil Rights Movement in the 1960s, black voters became a much more important part of the Democrat voter base.
 Their Democratic loyalties have cut across all income and geographic lines to form the single most unified bloc of voters in the country, with over 87% of black voters voting for the Democratic presidential candidate since 2008.